 We use FTIR spectroscopy in the 4000-400 cm-1 range to identify functional groups in the aqueous extract and zinc oxide nanoparticles, as illustrated in Figure 1B.
 Zinc and oxygen bonding vibrations may be the cause of the peak of ZnO seen at 536 cm-1 [45] additionally, some additional bands were identified at approximately 1631, 1119, and 885 cm-1.
 The low absorption peak found at approximately 3420 cm-1 could be assigned to hydroxyl (OH) groups.
-The peak at 2085 indicating CN stretching, a significant shift in the region at 1406.17 cm-1 was noted for the interlayer region's free CO3-ion[46].
+The peak at 2085 indicating CN stretching, a significant shift in the region at 1406.17 cm-1 was noted for the interlayer region's free CO_3 -ion[46].

 IR spectra was observed.
-The presence of carbohydrate (C-O)and (C=C)rings (polysaccharides, pectin, and cellulose) indicated by a deep absorbance band at 1100.
+The presence of carbohydrate (C-O)(C=C)and rings (polysaccharides, pectin, cellulose) and is indicated by a deep absorbance band at 1100.
 There are plenty of both primary and secondary metabolites in the plant body.
-The stretching mode of the antisymmetric carbonate species present in the interlayer is responsible for the band area at 1491.04 cm-1 and the sharper band molecules and NPs have been found to accumulate together due to hydrogen bonding and electrostatic interaction [47].
-Additionally, the ZnO NPs' lack of direct contact with one another in the SEM image indicates that the NPs have been stabilized by capping agents [48].
+The stretching mode of the antisymmetric carbonate species present in the interlayer is responsible for the band area at 1491.04 cm-1 and the sharper band